Welcome to my writing portfolio!

 Jai Uttal: The Journey from Disillusionment to Devotion

-I interview celebrated Kirtan devotee and Grammy-nominated performer Jai Uttal about his life and his mission.
-Jai shares about addiction, his search for meaning in India and how he found devotion through his Guru.
-Spirituality and kirtan saved gave Jai hope and this is why he continues to spread this message of love through song, mantra and chanting.
+I interview celebrated Kirtan devotee and Grammy-nominated performer Jai Uttal Jai shares about addiction, his search for meaning in India and how he found devotion through his Guru.
+Spirituality and kirtan saved Jai and this is the message he continues to spread through song, mantra and chanting.